angular/angular/aio/content/guide/view-encapsulation.md

 - The styles of components with `ViewEncapsulation.ShadowDom` are only added to the shadow DOM host, ensuring that they only affect elements within the component's template.

-**All the global styles (including those added for `ViewEncapsulation.Emulated` and `ViewEncapsulation.None` components) are also added to the shadow DOM host of each `ViewEncapsulation.ShadowDom` component.**
+**All the styles for `ViewEncapsulation.Emulated` and `ViewEncapsulation.None` components are also added to the shadow DOM host of each `ViewEncapsulation.ShadowDom` component.**

 The result is that styling for components with `ViewEncapsulation.None` will affect matching elements within the shadow DOM.